GluuFederation/docs-supportportal-prod/sources/user-guide/how-to-ask.md

 Describe the problem.
 "It doesn't work" is not a problem statement.
 Tell us what the expected behavior should be.
 Tell us what the exact wording of the error message is, and which line of code is producing it.
 Put a brief summary of the problem in the title of your question.

 Eliminate any issues that aren't relevant to the problem.
-If your question isn’t about a compiler error, ensure that there are no compile-time errors.
-Use a program such as JSLint to validate interpreted languages.
-Validate any HTML or XML.

 Ensure that the example actually reproduces the problem!
 If you inadvertently fixed the problem while composing the example but didn't test it again, you'd want to know that before asking someone else to help.

 It might help to shut the system down and restart it, or transport the example to a fresh machine to confirm it really does provide an example of the problem.

-For more information on how to debug your program so you can create a minimal example, Eric Lippert has a fantastic blog post on the subject: How to debug small programs.